NetFabric/NetFabric.Numerics.Tensors/docs/articles/Extending-the-library.md

 ### Aggregate

 The `Aggregate()` method is a versatile tool for consolidating a source span of data into either a single value or a tuple of values.
 It relies on two operators: one for transforming the source elements and another for aggregating the transformed elements.
+This methods follows the IEEE 754 standard for floating-point arithmetic, it returns `NaN` if the transformation and aggregation of any of the elements result in `NaN`.

 This method is flexible, accepting five generics parameters.
 The first specifies the type of elements in the source span, the second specifies the output type of the transform operator, and the third specifies the element type of the destination span.
 The fourth and fifth parameters specify the transform and aggregation operators, respectively.